\"Writing.Com

 In affiliation with WdC SuperPower Reviewers Group Open in new Window.

-I did see a couple of things you might want to look at, should you decide to edit this.
+I did see a couple of very minor things you may choose to look at should you decide to edit this.

 Sum1